particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 ## What Is A Block?

 A **block** is a bundle of an additional 720k Data Operations and support for an additional 100 devices.
-A block is further inclusive to 540 MB of cellular data for cellular devices and 1.5 GB for Tracker devices.
+A block is further inclusive to 540 MB of cellular data for cellular devices.

 ## What Is a Data Operation And How Can I Keep Track Of My Consumption?